Lookin' in the trees

 when they see Turkey or Black Vulture.

-many years.
+a dozen years.
 I was a contributor the the Texas

 Breeding Bird Atlas in the 1980's, and the Los Angeles Co.
 BBA